bloomberg/chromium.bb/README.md

 *   `LIBGAV1_LOG_LEVEL`: controls the maximum allowed log level, see `enum LogSeverity` in `src/utils/logging.h`.
 Automatically defined in `src/utils/logging.cc` if unset.
+*   `LIBGAV1_THREADPOOL_USE_STD_MUTEX`: controls use of std::mutex and
+    absl::Mutex in ThreadPool.
+Defining this to 1 will remove any Abseil dependency from the core library.
+Automatically defined in `src/utils/threadpool.h` if unset.

 For additional options see: